jimmyable/jimmyjoseph.github.io/_posts/2018-01-27-chocolate-viz.md

 ![Output](/assets/img/DataMiningSnippets/5.png){:class="img-responsive"}

-But we can't just end with random data plots so lets make one more plot.
+But we can't just end with random data plots, so let's make one more plot.
 Since we've introduced Seaborn, this time we will use it again and plot the counts of each ratings.
 {% highlight python %}
 sns.countplot(x = 'Rating', data=data) #"Rating" is picked and plotted
 {% endhighlight %}